TrinityEmulator/TrinityEmulator.github.io/index.md

 This repository contains code and binary of Trinity, as well as measurement data involved in our study.

-### Codebase Organization
+### Codebase

-*Currently we are scrutinizing the anonymity issues of our code.
+*Currently we are scrutinizing possible anonymity violation code.
 This may take a while as the codebase is quite large (>100K LoC).
 We will release Trinity's code in a module-by-module manner as soon as we have finished examining a module and acquire its release permission from the authority.*

+The released part can be found [here](https://github.com/TrinityEmulator/TrinityEmulator).

 ### Install and Run